Enniwealth/nft-mini-launch/README.md

 # Wind Scraper

-Wind scraper is an NFT minting and collectio site.
+Wind scraper is an NFT minting and collection site solely built on the solana blockchain.
 The app was built using Svelte + Vite and uses TailwindCSS for styles.

 ## Getting started